10 Tips For Raising Outdoors-Loving Kids

 As soon as your toddler can walk, give some friends that stroller and let your child walk everywhere you go, whether around town or on a trail.
 Sure, walking with a little one requires patience.
 But it turns children into strong hikers at a young age and gets them used to the idea that they will walk rather than be carried.

-I preferred a child-carrier backpack to a stroller, even in urban settings, for those occasions when my kids needed a break from walking.
+I preferred a child-carrier backpack to a stroller, even in urban settings, for those occasions when one of my kids needed a break from walking.
 It gives you exercise, is more convenient on stairs, and helps communicate to kids that our family carries packs—that we’re hikers.

 2. Don’t Give in to Frustration and Apathy

 Let’s face it: Hiking, camping, or doing almost anything outdoors with babies, toddlers, and preschoolers is often more work than fun.
 Don’t get discouraged; take them out anyway.
-If you wait until they’re older you may find that your child isn’t interested.
+If you wait until they’re older, you may find that your child isn’t interested.
 Introduce children to the outdoors while they’re very young and make it part of your family lifestyle, so that you nurture in them a long-term love for it.

 3. Take Baby Steps